-Eight questions of equal marks (10 marks each) are to be set, two in each of the four sections (A-D).
-Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
-Questions may be divided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any section.
+Two questions, each carrying 10 marks, from each of the Units I-IV (i.e. a total of eight questions) are to be set.
+Candidates are required to attempt five questions, selecting at least one from each unit.
+The fifth question may be attempted from any unit.